It was Albert Einstein who once said, “If at first the idea is not absurd, then there is no hope for it.”

 McDaniel speculates, too, on why people put peanuts inside their bottles of Coke®.
 Maybe “working people may not have had a place to wash up…so you pour the peanuts directly in the bottle and your hands stay clean.”
 Or “it was easier to drive a stick shift…” or “leave one hand free…to keep working.”

-Today, one teacher in Georgia is doing her part to keep the peanuts-in-your-Coke® idea alive for her high school students.
+One teacher in Georgia is doing her part to keep the peanuts-in-your-Coke® idea alive for her high school students.
 Earlier this year, Peggy Corbett, who teaches Advanced Placement Literature at Creekview High School, instructed her students to take a break from analyzing the characters of Beowulf and conduct a light-hearted experiment with peanuts and Coke®.

 “I just couldn’t let my students leave school, and possibly home, without having some experience with the most Southern tradition,” said Ms. Corbett.